How Much Does It Cost to Live in Montreal?

 - BlueLine: From Snowdon to Saint-Michel

-Monthly pass (From 1st to last day of the month
+Monthly pass (from the 1st till the last day of the month)

 In the city of Montreal, a bike renting company by the name of Bixi operates.
 You can either download their app or rent a bike from their station.
 There are over 600 stations so it is quite convenient to get one of their bikes from their stands and leave it at one that is close to your destination.
 A 30-minute trip can cost you about $2.99 whereas a day will cost you only $5.25 (24-hours). $15 for 3-days and an annual membership at $97 makes them a lucrative service provider.